nhcha6/embodied-object-detection/README.md

 3) To run other models, update MODEL.WEIGHTS and MODEL.MEMORY_TYPE as per the [Inference on example data](#inference-on-example-data)

-## Generate the full dataset for training/testing
+## Generate the full dataset for training and testing
 First, we need to create a new environment for running the habitat simulator, separate to that used to test and train the embodied object detector.
 1) Create the new environment
 	```bash